Ballot Information

 Show voters what’s at stake in their elections.

-Voters can access personalized ballot information quickly and easily in TurboVote— their ballot summary will appear at the top of their Election Guide.
-The ballot summary is generated based on the address associated with the user’s TurboVote account, the address entered by a new user, or the selected state if the user has not entered an address.
+Voters can access personalized ballot information quickly and easily in TurboVote—available from the homepage and at the top of their Election Guide.
+The sample ballot is generated based on the user's address or selected state.

-The ballot summary displays upcoming races and candidates on the ballot, plus an overview of ballot measures and list the topics those measures cover, such as education, elections, healthcare, and taxes.
+The sample ballot displays upcoming races and candidates, plus an overview of ballot measures and lists the topics those measures cover, such as education, elections, healthcare, and taxes.

 Clicking into a ballot measure displays the measure’s name and a brief description, along with a short summary of what a “Yes” and “No” vote means, allowing voters the opportunity to get informed.